 In addition to the base rent, real estate leases typically contain provisions for common-area maintenance and other similar service, which are considered non-lease components for accounting purposes.
 For our real estate leases, we apply a practical expedient to include these non-lease components in calculating the ROU asset and lease liability.
 Furthermore, for all other types of leases the practical expedient was also elected whereby lease and non-lease components have been combined.
 The Group uses the non-cancellable lease term unless it is reasonably certain that a renewal or termination option will be exercised.
 When available, the Group will use the rate implicit in the lease to discount lease payments to present value, however as most leases do not provide an implicit rate, the Group will estimate the incremental borrowing rate to discount the lease payments.
 The Group estimates the incremental borrowing rate based on the rates of interest that the Group would have to pay to borrow an amount equal to the lease payments on a collateralized basis, over a similar term, and in a similar economic environment.
-The ROU asset along the same prepayments and initial direct costs, offset by lease incentives.
-The Group does not consider renewal periods or early terminations to be reasonably certain and are thus not included in the lease term for real estate or equipment assets.
+The ROU asset that no a similar term for real estate or equipment assets.